ifeLawal/kubernetes-flask-mysql/README.md

 1) Deploys a MySQL server on a Kubernetes cluster
 2) Attaches a persistent volume to it, so the data remains contained if pods are restarting
 3) Deploys a Flask API to add, delete and modify users in the MySQL database
+4) The Flask API can be ran locally for testing.
+Just [install and run](https://dev.mysql.com/doc/mysql-getting-started/en/) mysql locally
 ## Prerequisites
 1. Have `Docker` and the `Kubernetes CLI` (`kubectl`) installed together with `Minikube` (https://kubernetes.io/docs/tasks/tools/)